NickGrunert/master-thesis/modules/02_algorithm.typ

     The data indicates that, in these cases, the magnitude value is significantly impactful.
     On a spire or rounded surfaces in general, the multiplication of the x and y directions generates a coherent plateau which is mathematically provable.

-    However, this data gives rise to inquiries that could potentially inform enhancements to the system's algorithms.
     Presently, the equitable distribution of points among the three directions results in the algorithm's minimal penalization of the two plateaus in the x direction, despite the fact that, in certain instances, this may serve as sufficient evidence of an erroneous surface segmentation.
     It may be necessary to consider the implementation of a more stringent penalty for instances where values are absent.
 However, it is important to note that imposing a penalty of zero for the entire surface area may prove to be overly severe.